Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/01_Architecture.md

   ![Slide Delays in numbers](https://462000265.lumidata.eu/2day-20240502/img/LUMI-2day-20240502-01-architecture/AMDMilanDelays.png){ loading=lazy }
 </figure>

-This slide shows the ACPI System Locality distance Information Table (SLIT) as returned by, e.g., `numactl -H` which gives relative distances to memory from a core.
+This slide shows the Advanced Configuration and Power Interface System Locality distance Information Table (ACPI SLIT) as returned by, e.g., `numactl -H` which gives relative distances to memory from a core.
 E.g., a value of 32 means that access takes 3.2x times the time it would take to access memory attached to the same NUMA node.